mjansrud/TTK4145-The-Intelevator-project/README.md

 By Morten Jansrud and Endre Gjølstad!
+TTK4145 - Sanntidsprogrammering
 Uuntz.

 Explanation of packages:
 -----------------------

 Main: The executing package upon program start.
-Startup: Guarantees a successfull startup, creates all necessary threads and a backup terminal
+Startup: Guarantees a successful startup, creates all necessary threads and a backup terminal
 Driver: Is a set of functions to control the elevator
 Hardware: Lowest level interface to interact with the elvator
 Events: Event loops, the brain of the system